How to send a group message on Android phones - How smart Technology changing lives

 Send group messages in Android Google Messages

-The Google application for Android stands out for being intuitive and customizable, in addition to being the default app for many mobiles.
+The Google application for Android stands out for being intuitive and customizable, in addition to being the default app for many mobile phones.
 The procedure to be followed is simple.

 – Download Google Messages if you do not have it installed on your mobile.